Intel® Boxed Processor FPO and ATPO serial numbers

 As you enter your processor number, the socket associated with the processor appears in a drop-down list.
 Beneath each socket type is a list of processors.
 Select your processor, and a sample image appears to show you the location of your FPO and ATPO serial numbers.

 Now, return to the Warranty Center to submit a claim.

 |Note||Only upper-case letters are used in serial numbers. |

-If the numbers are not in the Warranty Center tool, double-check that the numbers and letters did not get confused.
+If the numbers aren't in the Warranty Center tool, double-check that the numbers and letters didn't get confused.